2021 English Channel disaster: From the United Kingdom

 Prime Minister Boris Johnson said he was "shocked, appalled and deeply saddened" by the incident.
-The Home Secretary Priti Patel commented that it was the "starkest possible reminder of the dangers of Channel crossings".
+Home Secretary Priti Patel commented that it was the "starkest possible reminder of the dangers of Channel crossings".

 Natalie Elphicke, the MP for Dover, criticised the actions of the French authorities as "playing us for fools" after French police were seen watching a group of at least 40 migrants, including at least 5 children, gathering on the beach near Wimereux with a large inflatable boat, and staying in their car and taking no action, whilst the group took to the sea en route to the UK.

 From France

 Prime Minister Jean Castex described the incident as a "tragedy" and described the drowned as “victims of criminal smugglers who exploit their distress and injury”.
 French interior minister Gerald Darmanin said that "It is an appalling situation for France, for Europe and for humanity to see these people perish at sea because of people smugglers."
 The Mayor of Calais, Natacha Bouchart, blamed Johnson's lack of responsibility and inability to take quick action.
 She also said she had warned members of the government of exceptional pressure on refugees.
 A French local official described it as the worst ever incident, involving people trying to cross to the UK, in the English Channel.

 On 27 November, Margaritis Schinas, vice-president of the European Commission, recalling that "the main slogan of the referendum campaign [on Brexit] was 'We take back control", explains that the United Kingdom has left the EU, it "must now decide how to organise the management of border control".

 On 28 November, the Ministers of Interior of France, Belgium, the Netherlands, and the European Commission met in Calais and decided jointly to address the issue by deploying common EU resources at the border, including joint surveillance via Frontex.

-Local Member of Parliament for Calais Pierre-Henri Dumont blamed the tragedy on Brexit and criticised Boris Johnson.
+Local member of Parliament for Calais Pierre-Henri Dumont blamed the tragedy on Brexit and criticised Boris Johnson.
 Damien Carême, an MEP from Europe Ecology, had previously proposed that France renounce the Le Touquet agreement.